gwpmad/logware/README.md

 Because you want to see the journey your `req` and `res` objects are taking once your route is hit, or you just want to log *something* to prove things are going where you expect.

 ## Why... this?
-Because you want your logs to be
+Because you want your logging to be
+* colourful
-* colourful, clearly demarcated and easy to read, with no `[Function: foo]` silliness
+* clearly demarcated and easy to read
+* numbered, so you can easily tell which is which
 * easy to add, with no need to type something hideous and then find the app has crashed because of a missing bracket or comma
-* numbered, so you can easily tell which is which
 * ERROR FREE.
 This library is unlikely ever to throw an error.
 Nobody wants that from console logging.

 It's also free from dependencies.